ericspod/Eidolon/INSTALLATION.md

 The more recent versions of Anaconda come with PyQt5 so we'll have to swap these out.
 Go into the **Anaconda Navigator**, select **Environments** and type **pyqt** into the search box on the right Clicking on the checkbox next to **pyqt** gives you the option to swap versions, select the most recent 4 version.
+Alternatively an older version of Anaconda, such as 3.0, works and would be easier.

 ### Manual Python Install